-Component Description (1) Δ Security cable slot Attaches an optional security cable to the computer. • NOTE: The security cable is designed to act as a deterrent, but it may not prevent the computer from being mishandled or stolen.
-(2) RJ-45 (network) jack/status lights Connects a network cable.
-White: The network is connected.
-Amber: Activity is occurring on the network.
-(3) нот HDMI port Connects an optional video or audio device, such as a high- definition television, any compatible digital or audio component, or a high-speed High-Definition Multimedia Interface (HDMI) device.
-(4) ss← USB 3.x SuperSpeed ports (2) Connect a USB device, such as a cell phone, camera, activity tracker, or smartwatch, and provide high-speed data transfer.
-(5) ·~·\$ USB Type-C port with HP Sleep and Charge When the computer is on, connects and charges a USB device that has a Type-C connector, such as a cell phone, camera, activity tracker, or smartwatch, and provides high-speed data transfer. - or - Connects to various USB, video, HDMI, and LAN devices.
-NOTE: Cables and/or adapters (purchased separately) may be required. - or - Connects a DisplayPort device that has a USB Type-C connector, providing display output.
-(6) O Audio-out (headphone)/Audio-in (microphone) combo jack Connects optional powered stereo speakers, headphones, earbuds, a headset, or a television audio cable.
+Component Description (1) USB SuperSpeed ports (2) Connect a USB device, such as a cell phone, camera, activity tracker, or smartwatch, and provide high-speed data transfer.
+(2) O Audio-out (headphone)/Audio-in (microphone) combo jack Connects optional powered stereo speakers, headphones, earbuds, a headset, or a television audio cable.
 Also connects an optional headset microphone.
 This jack does not support optional standalone microphones.
 WARNING!
 To reduce the risk of personal injury, adjust the volume before putting on headphones, earbuds, or a headset.
-For additional safety information, refer to the Regulatory, Safety, and Environmental Notices .
-To access this guide:

-Select the Start button, select HP Help and Support, and

-then select HP Documentation.

-Comp onent Description NOTE: When a device is connected to the jack, the computer speakers are disabled.
-(7) 9 Drive light Blinking white: The hard drive is being accessed. $\boldsymbol{\varepsilon}$ Amber: HP 3D DriveGuard has temporarily parked the hard drive.
-NOTE: For information about HP 3D DriveGuard, see Using HP 3D DriveGuard (select products only) on page 35.
-(8) SD Memory card reader Reads optional memory cards that enable you to store, manage, share, or access information.
+For additional safety information, see the Regulatory, Safety, and Environmental Notices .
+To access this guide: Select the Start button, select HP Help and Support, and then select HP Documentation.
+NOTE: When a device is connected to the jack, the computer speakers are disabled.
+(3) Ω Security cable slot Attaches an optional security cable to the computer.
+NOTE: The security cable is designed to act as a deterrent, but it may not prevent the computer from being mishandled or stolen.
+(4) Δ Memory card reader Reads optional memory cards that enable you to store, manage, share, or access information.
 To insert a card: Hold the card label-side up, with connectors facing the computer.
 Insert the card into the memory card reader, and then press in on the card until it is firmly seated.
 To remove a card: Press in on the card, and then remove it from the memory card reader.